 7. In 1907 Oklahoma was the last U.S. state to declare Christmas as a legal Holiday.

-9. The U.S. has more than 21,000 Christmas tree farms.
+9. The U.S. has more than 21,900 Christmas tree farms and over 25 million trees are harvested yearly.
 In 2008, around 45 million Christmas trees were planted, adding to the existing 400 million trees.

 10. Do you know who first decorated the Christmas tree?
 The Protestant reformer Martin Luther (1483-1546) is believed to have decorated the Christmas tree before anyone else.
 Inspired by the stars shining within the fir tree he decorated the first tree with candles.